After your doctor tests your vision, he or she will write a prescription for the lens you need. Your prescription may change over time.

 How Well It Works

-Almost everyone who is nearsighted can be fitted with contact lenses.
 Some types work better than others to correct specific problems.
+For example:

 Minor but bothersome side effects of contact lenses are common.
 But the overall risk of infection and other vision-threatening complications is low.